CENTER FOR PELVIC HEALTH

 Who could benefit from pelvic physical therapy?

-If you’re experiencing discomfort in your pelvic region, it’s highly recommended that you consider physical therapy for your pelvic floor as a first-line remedy.
-Pelvic floor dysfunction can take on many forms, including bladder pain, urinary incontinence, dyspareunia (pain during intercourse), endometriosis, hip pain, interstitial cystitis, pelvic pain, pre and postnatal dysfunction, pelvic organ prolapse (POP), pre and post-surgical-abdominal-care.
-These pelvic conditions can occur due to aging, childbirth, illness, genitourinary infections, gastrointestinal disorders, surgery, or musculoskeletal conditions like chronic back or hip pain.
-It’s essential to understand that pelvic floor dysfunction can manifest in different ways and be caused by various factors, so seeking professional help is always advisable.
+Suppose you are experiencing discomfort in your pelvic region.
+In that case, it is highly recommended to consider physical therapy for your pelvic floor as the primary treatment.
+Pelvic floor dysfunction can take various forms, including bladder pain, urinary incontinence, dyspareunia (pain during intercourse), endometriosis, hip pain, interstitial cystitis, pelvic pain, pre and postnatal dysfunction, pelvic organ prolapse (POP), pre and post-surgical abdominal care.
+These pelvic conditions could occur due to aging, childbirth, illness, genitourinary infections, gastrointestinal disorders, surgery, or musculoskeletal conditions, such as chronic back or hip pain.
+It is essential to understand that pelvic floor dysfunction can manifest in different ways and be caused by various factors, so it is always advisable to seek professional help.
 Learn more about it.

 What Should I Expect?